Bone ash: History

-Its use is mentioned in the Book of Amos (2:1): "I will not turn away the punishment thereof, because he burned the bones of the King of Edom into lime."
-It was used in ancient formulas for white paint and cosmetic pigments, and in the cupellation process to separate silver from lead.

 Antiquity

 Burnt bones have been recovered from numerous Ancient Greek sanctuaries dating from the Late Bronze Age up to the Hellenistic period.
 The burnt bones are often calcined with a white or blueish color, allowing archaeologists to identify them as sacrificial remains.
 At the sanctuary to Artemis in Eretria a round altar of fieldstones filled with soil was found, dating to the 8th century BC.
 The upper surface was covered with clay and animal bones were burned on top, then apparently swept off the surface with terracotta, metal objects, and pottery and trampled until the altar was eventually subsumed by the ritual debris.
 Some scholars have attributed these altars to chthonian rituals, but this is disputed.
 Xenocrates of Aphrodisias reported its use as a medicinal ingredient, although cannibalism was, according to Galen, prohibited under the laws of the Roman Empire.

 Uses

 Bone china

 Bone ash is a key raw material for bone china.
 Constituting around 50% of the body, it reacts with other raw materials in the body during firing to form, amongst other phases, anorthite.

 In preparation for use in bone china, bones undergo multiple processing stages, including: